Verano-vavano/petit_shell/README.md

 ### Executing the command
 The command is then executed with execve (see man).<br>
 If there is piping, the output is written in a temporary pipe which will serve as the read entry of the next command (except if the output is already redirected).
+### File descriptors
+A standard execution without any redirections takes 3 file descriptors, however many there are pipes.<br>
+If the limit is reached, the execution will fail.
 ## Builtins
 Shellpticflesh contains multiple builtins :
 ### echo